mattlianje/etl4py/README.md

 - Grouped with `&` for parallel operations
 - Connected with `>>` to form pipelines

-Three semantic types that help teams share a common language:
+Three semantic type aliases that help teams share a common language:
 - `Extract[-In, +Out]`
 Conventionally used to start pipelines.
 Create parameter-less extracts: `Extract(lambda _: 5)`

 - `Transform[-In, +Out]`
 Conventionally used for intermediate transformations

-3. `Load[-In, +Out]`
+- `Load[-In, +Out]`
 Conventionally used for pipeline endpoints

 ### Of note...

-* At its core, **etl4py** just wraps (more-or-less) pure functions (this is Python after all).
-The value comes from simple, powerful additions:
+* At its core, **etl4py** just wraps pure(ish) functions (this is Python after all) ... with a few added niceties like chaining, composition, keeping infrastructure concerns separate from your dataflows (Reader), and shorthand for grouping parallelizable tasks.
-  - Composable nodes (`|` for composition, `&` for parallel ops)
-  - Built-in safety nets (retries, failure handling)
-  - Type-safe pipelines that "just fit together"
-  - No dependencies, no complex frameworks

-* We've all seen it: ETL codebases that grow into unmaintainable tangles of: Framework-specific code that's hard to test, database logic mixed with business rules, and crazy logic doing the splits between your scheduler and domain logic
+* The problem is ETL/OLAP codebases grow into unmaintainable tangles of: framework-specific code that's hard to test, database logic mixed with business rules, and crazy logic doing the splits between your scheduler and domain logic

-* **etl4py** is a tiny DSL that brings sanity back.
-Some small constraints can liberate (like lego blocks).
-It forces you to think in pure functions, makes composition natural and type-safe, keeps infrastructure concerns separate from your dataflows (Reader),

 The goal isn't to replace your ETL framework - it's to give you a clean, type-safe way to express data flows that your whole team can understand.